Qiskit/qiskit/doc/install.rst

 1. Get the tools
 ----------------

-To use QISKit Python version you'll need to have installed [Python 3 or later] (https://www.python.org/downloads/) and [Jupyter Notebooks] (https://jupyter.readthedocs.io/en/latest/install.html) (recommended to interact with tutorials).
+To use QISKit you'll need to have installed at least [Python 3.5 or later] (https://www.python.org/downloads/) and [Jupyter Notebooks] (https://jupyter.readthedocs.io/en/latest/install.html) (recommended for interacting with the tutorials).

-For this reason e recomend to use [Anaconda 3](https://www.continuum.io/downloads) python distribution for install all of this dependencies.
+For this reason we recommend installing [Anaconda 3](https://www.continuum.io/downloads) python distribution, which already comes with all these dependecies pre-installed.

-if you are a Mac OS X users will find Xcode useful: https://developer.apple.com/xcode/
+if you are a Mac OS X user, you will find Xcode useful: https://developer.apple.com/xcode/

-if you nnedd to get the QISKit code to extend it you can download Git: https://git-scm.com/download/.
+if you are willing to contribute to QISKit or just wanted to extend it, you should install Git too: https://git-scm.com/download/.

 2. PIP Install
 --------------

-the fast way to install QISKit is using PIP tool (Python package manager):
+The fastest way to install QISKit is by using the PIP tool (Python package manager):

 .. code:: sh